-What Happens When You Refuse A Chemical Test
+What Happens When You Refuse A Blood or Breath Test In Pennsylvania?

 If you are being charged with refusing to submit to a breath or blood test, it is important to understand the laws and penalties.
 Refusal cases come with additional penalties both criminal and civil.
 That means you can be facing more jail time and additional license suspensions.

 The concerning statute is Section 1547 of the Pennsylvania Motor Vehicle Code (75 Pa.C.S.A. § 1547) which states:

 Any person who drives, operates or is in actual physical control of the movement of a vehicle in this Commonwealth shall be deemed to have given consent to one or more chemical tests of breath or blood for the purpose of determining the alcoholic content of blood or the presence of a controlled substance…